How Do I Find The Right Therapist?

 - What is the annual deductible and what is the co-insurance under my plan?

 The deductible is what you pay out of pocket before your insurance starts paying.
 The co-insurance is the percentage amount of my fee that the plan will cover.
 Typically, after the deductible is met, a plan will cover 60%-75% of my fee.

 Yes, with some exceptions.
 In general, communications between a client and a psychotherapist is confidential and may only be disclosed with the patient’s written consent.
 The principal exceptions to this rules are in cases of:

-- Suspected child abuse or dependent adult or elder abuse – I am required by law to report this to the appropriate authorities immediately.
+- In the case of suspected child abuse and dependent adult or elder abuse, I am required by law to report this to the applicable authorities.

-- If a patient is threatening serious bodily harm to another person, I must notify the police and inform the intended victim.
+- If a patient has a plan and currently intends to physically hurt another person, I must notify the police and the intended victim.

 If you submit claims to your insurance company or if you authorize me to do so on your behalf, some information about the treatment, such as your diagnosis and the procedures, is disclosed to the insurance company.

 Most patients attend one 45 minute session per week.
 The recommendation for frequency of sessions may vary depending on your schedule, your goals, and your condition.
 Maintaining a regular, weekly appointment time facilitates progress in therapy.